Bonar Law Memorial High School

 Indigenous Studies 120 Course Outline

 Indigenous Studies 120 provides students with the opportunity to learn about Wabanaki cultures, history and contributions prior to European contact, as well as to learn about the shameful legacy of colonization and the genocide which ensued.
-This course also seeks to explore contemporary expressions of Indigeneity.
+This course also asks students to take part as leaders in reconciliation.

 Students will be assessed on their ability to meet the following curriculum outcomes: